Sturdy-Statistics/bailey/README.md

   Bailey provides *how* keys are managed, not *who* owns them or *where* secrets come from.

 - **Recoverability without fragility**
-  Encrypted data must remain recoverable even if:
-  - the server is lost
-  - the encrypted keychain file is corrupted or deleted
-  - routine credentials are rotated or invalidated
+  Routine encrypted data remains recoverable if the server or its TPM-bound password is lost, provided the caller retains an intact backup of the encrypted server keychain.
+Data encrypted with `encrypt-critical` remains recoverable even if every copy of the server keychain is lost.

 - **Operational clarity**
   All key material has a clear lifecycle: